 The NDIS is for people aged 0-65 who live with permanent or significant disability.
 This means the person will probably have the disability their whole life, and it affects how they do everyday activities like making meals, having a shower, or going to work or school.

-If you or your child are eligible to be an NDIS participant, you will need to work with an NDIS planner to create your first NDIS plan.
+If you or your family member is eligible to be an NDIS participant, you will need to work with an NDIS planner to create your first NDIS plan.
 The plan will help you get the supports you need.

 The plan might include:

-You or your child will be eligible for the NDIS if the access requirements are met.
+You or your family member will be eligible for the NDIS if the access requirements are met.
 These include:

 Age requirements (South Australia)